andrew/ultimate-awesome/README.md

 - [awesome-vision-language-bias](https://github.com/jingjing12110/awesome-vision-language-bias) - Recent Advances about Bias in Vision and Language.
 - [awesome-mikrotik](https://github.com/jlbyh2o/awesome-mikrotik) - A curated list of awesome open-source tools, scripts, and resources for MikroTik routers and RouterOS.
 - [awesome-foundation-models](https://github.com/John-Ge/awesome-foundation-models) - A library of foundation models in computer vision and multi-modal learning. .
-- [awesome-feeds](https://github.com/jonchretien/awesome-feeds) - A curated list of RSS feeds I use to keep up to date on the tech industry.
 - [awesome-train-europe](https://github.com/JWDobken/awesome-train-europe) - Resources for train travel through Europe.
 Because it is fast, fun and slow.
 - [awesome-llm-computational-argumentation](https://github.com/kashiwabyte/awesome-llm-computational-argumentation) - The Hub of Computational Argumentation in the Era of LLM.
 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.